 As a coordinated multi-agency response to address neglect and support families to thrive, the SSCP has developed the Salford Neglect Strategy for children, young people and families which has been developed in conjunction with the Salford Early Help Strategy.
-A key component of the strategy is the use of the Graded Care Profile.
+A key component of the strategy is the use of the Thriving Families and Neglect Tool.